 The Centre opens from 9.00 am to 4.00 pm Monday to Friday (excluding bank and public holidays).

-Our Patron is Mrs Lucy Zeal, The High Stewardess of Wokingham.
-Wade is governed by a board of Trustees, led by our Chair, Jackie Wilson.
+Our Patron is Mrs Lucy Zeal, The High Steward of Wokingham.
+Wade is governed by a board of Trustees, led by our Chair, Philip Mirfin.

 We welcome volunteers of any age wishing to support the aims of Wade.